Specialty Court Related Services Admissions

 Substance Abuse Education Program

 The Substance Abuse Education Program (SAEP) is a specialty court related adult prevention program offered to individuals who have been placed on diversion by Collier County Probation.
 This deferred prosecution program helps divert individuals with a non-violent first time drug and/or alcohol related misdemeanor charge from the criminal justice system.
 Research based information is provided to help participants explore the many components of drug and alcohol addiction and offers guidelines to live a low-risk lifestyle in order to prevent future complications due to substance use.
-This is a weekly, three session educational program designed to provide proven substance abuse intervention services.
+This is a weekly, three session educational program designed to provide proven substance use intervention services.
 Each session is two and half hours.

 SUBSTANCE ABUSE EDUCATION PROGRAM PROVIDES: